Pytonballoon810/Smart-Home-Lawn-Sprayer/README.md

 - A box to put everything in (I used an old ice cream box)
 - A DC Jack (I salvaged mine from an old router PCB i had laying around) (Note: You can also solder the power supply directly to the buck converter if you don't have a DC Jack laying around)
 - Plumbing parts (I used some 1/2" cast iron fitting T's and some 1/2" male to male connectors)
-- [Hose Connectors](https://www.gardena.com/de/produkte/bewaesserung/ogs/hahnverbinder/970521301.html) (I used some 1/2" Gardena hose connectors)
+- [Hose Connectors](https://www.gardena.com/de/produkte/bewaesserung/ogs/hahnverbinder/970521301.html) (I used some 1/2" Gardena hose connectors.
+Although they are a bit expensive and 3rd party ones could probably also work, I had some trouble with the 3rd party ones not being as tight as the Gardena ones and in turn leaking.)
 - [6.4x0.8mm Blade receptacles](https://amzn.eu/d/a4gvSK1) for connecting the relay board to the solenoid valves (you can also solder the wires directly to the relay board but I would recommend using some connectors in case you need to replace a solenoid valve)
 - Wires (I used some old ATX power supply wires)
 - Soldering Iron (I recommend the [Pinecil](https://pine64.com/product/pinecil-smart-mini-portable-soldering-iron/) from Pine64) and Solder (may also not be necessary if you use other connectors)
 - Cable shoes (not necessary but recommended)
+- Teflon tape (not necessary but recommended for connecting the solenoid valves to the cast iron plumbing parts and also those parts to themselves)

 ## Usage
 1. Install the ESPHome addon in Home Assistant.